sairamcharan9/resume_agentic_adk/README.md

 2. Run the application and instruct the agent to find your resume
 3. The agent will automatically extract experience information and provide optimization suggestions

-## Example Commands
+## Example Conversations with the Agent

+- "Hello, I'd like to optimize my resume for a machine learning engineer position"
-- "Find my resume in the current directory"
+- "Please analyze my LaTeX resume in the current directory"
-- "Optimize my resume for a data science position"
-- "Extract the experience from my resume"
+- "Can you extract the experience sections from my resume?"
-- "Suggest improvements for my work experience bullet points"
+- "How can I improve my work experience descriptions to match this job description?"
+- "What keywords should I add to my resume to pass ATS screening?"

 ## Troubleshooting